syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/CustomSnapping.md

 ## Changing the snapping angle

-Diagram allows to roate the node with specific snapping interval.
-Node will be roated only when specified rotating angle meets the rotation agle of the node.
+Diagram allows the diagram object to rotate at specific angle intervals while rotating.
 This will be achieved using 'SnapAngle' property and setting `SnapConstraints` property value as Rotation.
 Default snap angle value is 5d.

 {% tabs %}
 {% highlight xaml %}